Shopify Free Trial (2023) — 90 Days Version / Dropshipping Starter Kit

 The standard trial gives you three days’ access to Shopify, during which you can try out all the platform’s key features and start building your store.

-Now, this isn’t widely publicized, but there is also an option available to access Shopify for three months for $1 per month, in practice letting you try out the platform for around 90 days for virtually no fee.
-Shopify promotes this offer on certain partner websites, including Style Factory — if you’d like to avail of it, you can use this special link to do so.
+Now, this isn’t widely publicized, but there is also an option available to use Shopify for 1 month for $1, in practice letting you try out the platform for around 30 days for virtually no fee.

 The standard Shopify free trial